MicrosoftDocs/visualstudio-docs.cs-cz/docs/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Arguments
 `index`

-Povinný parametr.
+Požadováno.
 Vybere vlákno podle jeho indexu.

 ## <a name="example"></a>Příklad